3esmit/whatsapp-unofficial-client/README.md

 ##### Why?

-I have found [this really cool project](https://github.com/haskellcamargo/skype-unofficial-client), so I decided to do the same for wpp .
+I have found [this really cool project](https://github.com/haskellcamargo/skype-unofficial-client), so I decided to do the same for wpp.

 ##### Installation